fatihfurkanusta/CafeManagementSystem/README.md

 # Cafe Management System
-It's a web site related to events.
-You can see recent events and buy tickets as use this site.
+It is a website about cafe management system.
+You can order food or drinks by creating a new user.

 # Used Technologies
 - Java Spring Boot